CH4148MX/garand-docs/proposal.md

 ##### Description

 Calculate the two's complement 32-bit quotient of registers M and N.
-Store the result in register X.
+Store the result in register X. Remainder is discarded.